jessesquires/jessesquires.com/_posts/2021-04-05-why-swift-closures-are-not-equatable.md

 I went down a rabbit hole today, because I thought I needed this (I did not).
 In other languages, like Objective-C, comparing function pointers is simple to do.
 In Swift, you will get an error.
 Attempting to compare two closures (or functions) with the same signature using `==` will produce the compiler error "Binary operator '==' cannot be applied".
 If you try to use `===`, the compiler will produce the error "Cannot check reference equality of functions".

-Searching for why, I eventually found [this thread on the Apple Developer forums](https://developer.apple.com/forums/thread/666060?answerId=645336022#645336022).
-Ironically, it links [to this StackOverflow thread](https://stackoverflow.com/questions/24111984/how-do-you-test-functions-and-closures-for-equality), which links to [this old Apple dev forums thread](https://devforums.apple.com/message/1035180#1035180), which, of course, is now a broken link since no one at Apple could be bothered to do web development properly when [the new forums launched](https://developer.apple.com/news/?id=obvo7r3i) last year.
+Searching for why, I eventually found [this thread on the Apple Developer Forums](https://developer.apple.com/forums/thread/666060?answerId=645336022#645336022).
+Ironically, it links [to this StackOverflow thread](https://stackoverflow.com/questions/24111984/how-do-you-test-functions-and-closures-for-equality), which links to [this old Apple Dev Forums thread](https://devforums.apple.com/message/1035180#1035180), which, of course, is now a broken link since no one at Apple could be bothered to do web development properly when [the new forums launched](https://developer.apple.com/news/?id=obvo7r3i) last year.

+**Update:** A reader has kindly pointed out that the broken link to Chris’s post was not lost _last year_, but rather in the _previous transition_ from private to public forums, which happened some years earlier.
+I have lost count of how many times the Apple Dev Forums have undergone changes.
+[This thread on the forums](https://developer.apple.com/forums/thread/653468?answerId=620033022#620033022) has details.
+It is, of course, answered by the ever-valuable [Quinn](https://github.com/macshome/The-Wisdom-of-Quinn).

 Anyway.
 Apparently, somewhere in the ether of the old forums exists the following answer from [Chris Lattner](https://twitter.com/clattner_llvm).
 (Thankfully, the person on StackOverflow directly quoted the forum thread instead of just posting a link.)